Mortgage Refinance Guide for Washington Homeowners

 How soon can I refinance after buying?

-Many conventional loans may allow refinancing after about six months, though guidelines vary.
-Cash-out refinances often require additional seasoning.
+Many conventional loans allow refinancing after about six months, though guidelines vary by loan type and lender.
+Cash-out refinances and government-backed loans often require additional seasoning.

 Does refinancing hurt my credit?

-There may be a small temporary dip from the credit inquiry, but long-term impact is typically minimal with responsible credit management.
+There may be a small temporary dip from the credit inquiry, but long-term impact is typically minimal.
+I start with a soft pull to review your options before any full credit inquiry is required.

 Will refinancing reset my 30-year mortgage?